Aliyah Boston leads South Carolina past Louisville in Final Four

 “I mean we have to play through her,” Staley said of Boston, who collected the 59th double-double of her career and added four assists.
 “It doesn’t mean that she has to shoot the ball, but every time she touches the ball she draws a crowd.”

-The halftime lead belonged to South Carolina 34-28 on the strength of three layups in a row in the final minutes of the second quarter.
+South Carolina led 34-28 at halftime on the strength of three layups in a row in the final minutes of the second quarter.

-Early jitters plagued Louisville, which opened the game shooting 2 for 13 in its first appearance in the Final Four since 2018, allowing the Gamecocks, with a more experienced roster, to lead by as many as nine points at the outset of the second quarter.
+Early jitters plagued Louisville, which opened the game shooting 2 for 13 in its first appearance in the Final Four since 2018, allowing the Gamecocks, with a more experienced roster, to lead by nine points at the outset of the second quarter.

 But the Cardinals settled in and went on a 12-0 run that included three consecutive layups from Engstler.
 The last came after Engstler stole the ball at midcourt and broke away from the pack.
-On the previous possession Engstler collected her own miss and scored on a putback.
+On the previous possession, Engstler collected her own miss and scored on a putback.

 “We had some great looks,” Walz said.
 “Some that went in and out for us.
 It’s part of it, but I’ve never been prouder of a group.
 They’ve absolutely been a joy to coach.
 I told them in the locker room, you don’t ever want to say they’re your favorite team because then all your past teams get mad at you, but I put this group right up there at the top.”